 - Periods, Exclamation Points, and Question Marks

-English is the hardest language in the world to learn, even for native speakers.
-These resource should give your ACT score a boost, but if you really want to learn the ends and outs of English, read books.
+English is the hardest language in the world to learn and use correctly, even for native speakers.
+These resources should give your ACT score a boost, but if you really want to learn the ends and outs of English, read books.
 Lots of books.

 See you next time, ACT English Masters!